 While the focus of this course is on accidents that cause injuries or damage, incidents that involve no injury or property damage should still be investigated to determine the hazards that should be corrected.
 These near misses can often provide instructive and constructive clues about hazards in the workplace that need to be addressed before something much more serious happens.
 The same investigation principles apply to a quick inquiry of a minor incident as those that apply to the more formal investigation of a serious event.

 The course is presented with voiceover narration, and features photographs, graphics, and activities to enhance the educational experience.

 A 43-page pdf participant manual is available to print and reference while completing the online course.
 The print material is also available after the training is completed and can be downloaded from the account home page.
-Several sample forms are included in the manual to assist participants with conducting their own investigations.
+Several sample of accident/incident investigation forms are included in the manual to assist participants with conducting their own investigations.
 These include an Occupational health & Safety Hazardous Condition and Near Miss Report/Follow-up, sample Workplace Inspection Directive, Occupational Health & Safety Accident Report/Investigation form, and Accident Investigation Process Map with accompanying Incident Investigation form.

 ACCIDENT/INCIDENT INVESTIGATION ONLINE COURSE TOPICS

 The first chapter of this Accident Incident Investigation Online Course defines “accident” and “incident”, terms which can be used interchangeably.
 There are some subtle differences, though, that you should be aware of.